Skip to Navigation ↓

 Are you the first one in your family to go to college?
 Here are a few tips to begin your journey:

 1.You already have a built-in network: your departmental or pre-major adviser.
-Meet with them frequently at first, your advisers can help you start to build your own network by connecting you to people in your unique areas of interest.
+Meet with them frequently at first, as your advisers can help you start to expand your network by connecting you to people in your unique areas of interest.

 2. Research and utilize your resources.
 The UW has resources for so many things — and a lot of them are here in this guide — but it is up to you to tap into them.
-Seek out resources that align with your academic and extracurricular interests and values.
+Seek out resources that align with your academic and extracurricular interests and values, as well as resources that are important to navigating college life, such as financial aid (check out pages 12 and 13).

 Save the date: November 8 is "Celebrate Firstgen," the National 1st-Generation College Celebration (Bothell, Seattle, Tacoma). uw.edu/diversity/national-first-gen-day